 To open 2019, friends (Tom, Jack, Elliot) and I departed the UK and flew directly into Reykjavik.
 We landed on the evening of January 2nd and headed straight to pick up our rental car from Rental Cars Com.
 We opted for a Hyundai Tuscan 4x4 with snow tires for added safety in the Winter.
 Overall, I’d say we were pretty happy with our motor, especially the heated seats, although with four of us plus gear, it was a tight squeeze between hotel stops at times.

-Before we began our road trip along the South Coast of Iceland, we thought we’d spend our first day in the West AKA Mini Iceland, so after picking our car, we drove a solid few hours north in the dark to our Air-BnB wood cabin in the Snæfellsnes peninsula
+Before we began our road trip along the South Coast of Iceland, we thought we’d spend our first day in the West, AKA Mini Iceland.
+So, after picking our car, we drove a solid few hours north-west in the dark to our Air-BnB wood cabin in the Snæfellsnes peninsula.

 Sleep wasn’t great.
 Weather conditions were savage all night, and continued so for the rest of the day, it sounded like our cabin would blow down!
 That didn’t stop us though, we smashed some beans on toast and were keen to get out on Day 1 of our explorations.
 Around 10.30am Iceland slowly started to reveal itself to us with a long blue ‘hour’, hazed by the dense sheets of rain.